hermangroup/docs/introduction/how-to-buy.rst

   https://www.btcc.com

-  Based in the UK Hong Kong and available in English and Chinese, BTCC offers DASH trading against BTC and USD.
+  Based in the UK Hong Kong and available in English and Chinese, BTCC offers HISTORIA trading against BTC and USD.

 Bibox
   .. image:: exchanges/bibox.png